turbot/steampipe-plugin-github/docs/tables/github_repository_content.md

 ```

 ### List contents of a specific directory within a repository
-This query facilitates a deeper inspection into a specific directory within a repository, enabling users to understand its structure and the types of files it contains.
+This query facilitates a deeper inspection of a specific directory within a repository, enabling users to understand its structure and the types of files it contains.

 ```sql+postgres
 select